-'A Terrible Day': Greek Wildfires Kill 74 And Devastate Resort Village
+'A Terrible Day': Greek Wildfires Kill At Least 74 People, Devastate Resort Village

 "What's most important now is your life," he said.
 "Properties and material wealth can be replaced.
 Human lives cannot."

-Citizens' Protection Minister Nikos Toskas suggested arsonists caused the fires.
-The Greek Supreme Court has ordered an investigation.

 Wildfires are not unusual during Greece's hot, dry summers.
 Dozens of people died during an especially fiery summer in 2007.

-But Monday's blazes near Athens spread so quickly, they seemed to catch everyone off guard.
+But Monday's blazes near Athens spread so quickly that they seemed to catch everyone off guard.

-Giorgos Mathiopoulos, the head of Greece's emergency workers association, told reporters that one fire broke out around noon and the second around 5 p.m.

-Motorists on the Athens-Corinth highway to the Peloponnese in southern Greece had to pull over because they couldn't see due to the thick smoke.
-Authorities closed the highway.

-The seaside resort village of Mati in eastern was nearly consumed by the flames.
-One resident told reporters she escaped the fire by jumping into the sea.
-Another compared it to Pompeii.

-In Penteli and Rafina, northeast of Athens, children were evacuated from summer camps.
-SKAI TV news reported that residents and vacationers fled to nearby beaches in Rafina, where they were rescued by the coast guard.
+In the towns of Penteli and Rafina, northeast of Athens, children were evacuated from summer camps.
+Skai TV news reported that residents and vacationers fled to nearby beaches in Rafina, where they were rescued by the coast guard.
 Ten panicked tourists, reportedly from Denmark, also fled a beach by boat.
 Five have been located and rescued.

 At least three villages have been evacuated.
-Evangelos Bournous, the mayor of the seaside town of Rafina, told reporters that he had personally seen many homes go up in flames.
+Evangelos Bournous, the mayor of the seaside town of Rafina, told reporters that he has seen many homes go up in flames.

-Firefighters also battled other fires around the country: on Crete, in the northern town of Soufli and near Corinth.
-On Sunday, there was also a fire on Skopelos, the island where the 2008 hit film Mamma Mia was shot.